Hinged Knee Prosthesis – The Plus in Stability

 These are used for extreme cases in which a large part of the knee joint and surrounding structures have been damaged or removed.

-• Description: These systems use modular components that can bridge the entire area between the femoral and tibial parts.
-Metal extensions are partially used to compensate for significant bone loss.
+- Description: These systems use modular components that can bridge the entire area between the femoral and tibial portions.
+Metal extensions are sometimes employed to compensate for significant bone loss.

-• Indication: Frequently used in tumor patients, after multiple revisions or severe traumas with extensive tissue damage.
+- Indication: Frequent in tumor patients, after multiple revisions or severe traumas with extensive tissue damage.

 The choice of the appropriate coupling degree depends on the individual initial situation of the patient.
 While uncoupled or partially coupled prostheses are suitable for less damaged knees, highly coupled or joint-bridging prostheses offer maximum stability in complex diseases or after repeated interventions.
 The decision should always be made on the basis of careful diagnostics and individual patient counseling.